 Alexander Pertsemlidis, PhD

-Our research interests integrate computational biology, cancer biology and genetics.
-We study regulatory RNA molecules called non-coding RNAs (called that because they do not code for proteins), including microRNAs (miRNAs) and long non-coding RNAs (lncRNAs), and how they regulate cancer cell growth and response to anti-cancer drugs.
+Our research interests integrate computational biology, cancer biology, and genetics.
+We are studying regulatory RNA molecules called non-coding RNAs (called that because they do not code for proteins), including microRNAs (miRNAs) and long non-coding RNAs (lncRNAs), and how they regulate cancer cell growth and response to anti-cancer drugs.

 - nature has already developed elegant but non-obvious solutions to most problem facing modern medicine

 - there may be many different solutions to the same problem